dot166/jOS_j-lib/README.md

 ## how to use it?

-to use the j SDK add the following lines to your settings.gradle
+to use the j-SDK in a gradle project add the following lines to your settings.gradle
 ```
 dependencyResolutionManagement {
     repositoriesMode.set(RepositoriesMode.FAIL_ON_PROJECT_REPOS)